jdgwf/epub-novel-tools/README.md

 Install Calibre for Windows: <http://calibre-ebook.com/download_windows> for ebook-convert

+*I'm not sure if it's the environment, the python, Calibre, and/or pandoc builds, but it seems that the compilation seems noticeably slower than Ubuntu.
+It's still not slow, and perception is easily skewed.*

 # Progress Tracking
 I've added functionality which will track your word count progress per day.
 A ./Progress directory will be created which will update the progress.tsv every time the script is run (even for just displaying the help).
 Additionally, if the python3-matplotlib library is installed it'll create a PNG graph of your progress.
 You can install it by typing:

     sudo apt-get install python3-matplotlib

 If not in Ubuntu:

     pip3 install matplotlib